 Once the SLT has done their day 14 (may be completed day 13-16) bedside assessment, they can either go on to complete all day 14 (13-16) outcomes, or this can be picked up by a blinded researcher.
 If the latter, the blinded researcher will use the information from the blinded SLT bedside assessment to complete the day 14 DSRS (13-16) (FOIS and FSS will be calculated automatically from the DSRS).
+If the researcher is only entering the data provided to them by the blinded SLT who undertook the bedside assessment, and they are therefore unblinded, a comment should be added on the eCRF to document this.

-In order to assist with the process of blinding, the Phagenyx catheter can be removed before day 14 (13-16) assessment (and replaced with standard NGT if required).
+In order to assist with the process of blinding, the Phagenyx catheter must be removed before day 14 (13-16) assessment (and replaced with standard NGT if required).